Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

-\textit{Complexio:} In contrast, according to the ``complexity=anything'' prescription, complexity parallels each of infinitely many gravitational quantities~\cite{Belin:2021bga,Belin:2022xmt,Jorstad:2023kmq}.
+\textit{Complexio:} But I heard of a paper with the title ``Complexity=Anything'' which seemed to imply that different notions of complexity could match each of infinitely many gravitational quantities~\cite{Belin:2021bga,Belin:2022xmt,Jorstad:2023kmq}.
 Every such quantity exhibits linear growth and the switchback effect.
-I can pick any conjecture I like, and all of them define a geometrical dual to quantum complexity.
-Does this multiplicity make sense?
-Is the cornucopia of holographic conjectures useful?
+But then, I can pick any conjecture I like, and all of them define a geometrical dual to quantum complexity.
+Does this multiplicity make any sense?
+Is the cornucopia of such holographic conjectures useful in any way?

-\textit{Sofia:} The multiplicity does offer an upshot.
-As we discussed, quantum state complexity depends on a gate set and a reference state.
+\textit{Sofia:} Well, actually, as we discussed, quantum state complexity depends on a gate set and a reference state.
 We are free to choose each.
 This freedom mirrors the ambiguity in the complexity's gravitational dual.

-Still, I understand Complexio's concern: some symmetries or other properties could restrict the gravitational dual to one geometric object, and we could be blind to those properties.
-One might overcome such blindness, or confirm a lack thereof, as follows.
-First, show that the complexity has exactly as many degrees of freedom as the gravitational analogue.
-Building on this result, identify a precise map between the complexity's degrees of freedom and the gravitational analogues.
-Alternatively, one could use bulk symplectic forms to relate boundary quantities to circuit complexity~\cite{Belin:2018bpg}.
+Still, I understand the concern -- the catchphrase ``Complexity = Anything'' makes it sound like there is no concrete statement at all.
+But as we discussed earlier, there is a precise relation between spread complexity and wormhole length at least in the case of two-dimensional gravity.
+In terms of the ``Complexity = Anything'' idea, it would help to show that that the ambiguities in alternative definitions of complexity, at least within a single framework like circuit or spread complexity, precisely match the corresponding ambiguities on the gravitational side.
+It could also be that some symmetries or other desirable properties could restrict the appropriate gravitational quantities to one geometric object, and in this case we would need a principle to select the corresponding notion of complexity.
+One approach, tried in \cite{Belin:2018bpg}, was to use bulk symplectic forms to relate boundary quantities to circuit complexity.

-\textit{Complexio:} Most of the holographic-complexity studies we just discussed were performed in the context of the AdS/CFT correspondence.
-Why have recent complexity trends focused on de Sitter spacetime?
+\textit{Complexio:} Most of the holographic complexity studies we just discussed were performed in the context of the AdS/CFT correspondence.
+Why have recent works focused on de Sitter spacetime?
 I thought that de Sitter spacetime's holographic properties were less understood than AdS spacetime's.

 \textit{Sofia:} You are right; de Sitter holography is poorly understood.
 Nevertheless, it holds promise for understanding quantum gravity in expanding universes similar to ours.
 After all, we do not live in AdS spacetime.
-If a holographic complexity conjecture for de Sitter spacetime is correct, it could elucidate the spacetime's quantum dual.
+If a holographic complexity conjecture for de Sitter spacetime were correct, it could elucidate the quantum dial of such spacetimes.